Fillmore!: BroadcastFillmore! premiered on ABC's Saturday morning programming block, ABC Kids, on September 14, 2002. The show continued to air on the block through the next two seasons. On March 8, 2003, Disney Channel added the series to their lineup, beginning with a three-hour marathon in primetime. Reruns continued until September 2 of the same year, when the series (alongside The Legend of Tarzan and Buzz Lightyear of Star Command) was pre-empted in favor of a 90-minute showing of Recess.

 On September 2, 2003, reruns began airing on Toon Disney, and the final five episodes aired on the channel in January 2004.
-It was also aired on Disney XD until August 2009.
+It also aired on Disney XD until August 2009.
 It was briefly shown again on April 19, 2018.

 Home media release

 While the series has never been released on VHS or DVD, all 26 episodes are available (for digital download) dubbed in German from iTunes Germany and Amazon Germany.
 It also appears on Google Play but is currently unavailable to buy.
 Fillmore! was released on streaming via Disney+ in the United Kingdom and the Republic of Ireland on July 27, 2022.
 It is also advertised on Apple TV.